Krusada

-Krusada (lit. crusade) is a Philippine reality drama program which as aired on ABS-CBN from December 9, 2010, to February 21, 2013.
+Krusada (lit. crusade) is a Philippine television reality show broadcast by ABS-CBN.
+It aired from December 9, 2010 to February 21, 2013, replacing I Survived: Hindi Sumusuko Ang Pinoy and was replaced by Banana Nite.

 Availability

 Krusada is aired every Thursday after Bandila on ABS-CBN.
 With replays every Saturday 1:30 PM on ABS-CBN News Channel.
 The program also airs in DZMM TeleRadyo.